In Greene’s district, a polarized response to her expulsion from House committees

 “She’s crass just like Trump.
 So what?
 She gets the job done,” he said.
 “Even though she might be loud, she still has a right to get up there and scream and holler.
 That’s her job.”

-When presented with some of Greene’s past incendiary comments, her supporters downplayed their seriousness, or said they didn’t believe the comments were real.
+When presented with some of Greene’s incendiary comments, her supporters downplayed their seriousness or said they didn’t believe the comments were real.

 “I don’t think that what she has said was bad enough to kick her out of the position,” said Ernie Hammontree, 74, a retired manager for a propane company.
 “It’s just obvious that the news media is taking excerpts from what people are saying and making it sound in a way that’s not really what they were saying.”